The Descent: Reception

+The 2013 Tomb Raider reboot, and the depiction of its main character, Lara Croft, were inspired in part by The Descent.

 Home media

 The Descent was released on DVD and Blu-ray on 26 December 2006.
 The discs contain both the unaltered UK release and the edited US theatrical cut, the former being advertised as an "unrated" version.

 Sequel

 A sequel to The Descent was filmed at Ealing Studios in London during 2008 and was released on 2 December 2009 in the UK.